City Guide to London, UK: Part 5 | Public Transportation

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-How to Navigate Public Transportation in London
+The Benefits of Taking Public Transportation in London

 Public transportation is readily available in most European metropolitan areas, making it easy to get from place to place.
-It’s likely also cheaper than a car rental, especially, when you factor in taxes, compulsory charges, tolls, extra driver fees, and possible credit card usage fees, to name a few.
+It’s likely also cheaper than a car rental, especially when you factor in taxes, compulsory charges, tolls, extra driver fees, and possible credit card usage fees to name a few.

-Types of Public Transportation
+Types of Public Transportation in London

 First, let’s review the different types of transportation briefly.
 We’ll get into more detail a bit further along in our post.
 Keep in mind, the majority of public transportation in London is overseen by Transport for London (TfL).